April 22, 2024

 It boosts immunity, mood, and more.

 In addition to movement, some other benefits of walking might not be so obvious.
-"Walking can also help boost your immunity, improve your mood, and aid digestion, improving quality of life as well," Dr. Thomas says.
+"Walking can also help boost your immune system, improve your mood, and aid digestion, improving quality of life as well," Dr. Thomas says.
 Another benefit is getting outside to walk and move is beneficial with respect to getting vitamin D, according to Dr. Greene.

 "Many Americans are sub-optimal in terms of levels and because vitamin D is such a critical vitamin, the multitude of potential benefits should not be understated," he says.
 Some researchers have found that supplemental vitamin D can positively influence longevity by preventing the accumulation of toxic proteins linked to many age-related diseases.